Clever Plant Container Ideas

 When the bottom of the wheelbarrow gives way, the depth and angle of the barrow makes a great planter with a few drainage holes.
 Plus the added bonus of having a portable pot.

 - Tool boxes – metal, wooden or plastic these work well as planters.
-See how the one below has made good use of a design trick (Contrast) – planted out with drought tolerant succulents, it has been colour coordinated with the red flowers in another pot.
+See how the one below (courtesy HGTV) has made good use of a design trick (using contrasting colours).
+It’s planted out with drought tolerant succulents and colour-coordinated with the red flowers in another pot.

 Planted out with complementary colours, this bright red toolbox makes a great home for low maintenance succulents.